McDavid registers four points, Oilers thump Panthers to avoid Stanley Cup final sweep - Sports

 And bought themselves at least one more game.

-"We're gonna go to Florida and do a job," McDavid said.
-"And try to come back to Alberta."
+"We gotta go to Florida and do a job," McDavid said.
+"And drag them back to Alberta."

 This report by The Canadian Press was first published June 15, 2024.